 - Check water softener and add softener pellets as needed.

-- Inspect circuit breaker to ensure proper operation.
+- Inspect the circuit breaker to ensure proper operation.
 Frequent trips may mean there is a problem.

 - Test ground-fault circuit interrupters (GFCI) by pressing the “Test” button.